SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 In contrast to EPP over TCP [@!RFC5734], a REPP request does not always require a EPP request message.
 The information conveyed by the HTTP method, URL and request headers is, for some use cases, sufficient for the server to be able to successfully proceses the request.
 The `Object Info` request for example, does not require an EPP message.
 HTTP request headers are used to transmit additional or optional request data to the server.
 All REPP HTTP headers MUST have the "REPP-" prefix, following the recommendations in [@!RFC6648].

-- `REPP-cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the HTTP message body does not contain an EPP request that includes a cltrid.
+- `REPP-Cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the HTTP message body does not contain an EPP request that includes a cltrid.

-- `REPP-svcs`: The namespace used by the client in the EPP request message, this is equivalent to the "svcs" element in the Login command defined in [@!RFC5730, section 2.9.1.1].
+- `REPP-Svcs`: The namespace used by the client in the EPP request message, this is equivalent to the "svcs" element in the Login command defined in [@!RFC5730, section 2.9.1.1].
 The client MUST use this header if the media type of the request or response message body content requires the server to know what namespaces to use.
 Such as is the case for XML-based request and response messages.
 The header value MAY contain multiple comma separated namespaces.
     <!--TODO issue #31: do we add all namespaces to this header, also for extensions or do we need another header for extension -->

-- `REPP-svcs-ext`: The extension namespace used by the client in the EPP request message, this is equivalent to the "svcExtension" element in the Login command defined in [@!RFC5730, section 2.9.1.1]
+- `REPP-Svcs-Ext`: The extension namespace used by the client in the EPP request message, this is equivalent to the "svcExtension" element in the Login command defined in [@!RFC5730, section 2.9.1.1]

-- `REPP-authInfo`: The client MAY use this header for sending basic token-based authorization information, as described in [@!RFC5731, section 2.6] and [@!RFC5733, section 2.8].
+- `REPP-AuthInfo`: The client MAY use this header for sending basic token-based authorization information, as described in [@!RFC5731, section 2.6] and [@!RFC5733, section 2.8].
 If the authorization is linked to a contact object then the client MUST NOT use this header.
   <!-- TODO issue #33 : use header for simple auth token -->

 - `Accept-Language`:  This header is equivalent to the "lang" element of the EPP Login command.
 The server MUST support the use of HTTP Accept-Language header by clients.
 The client MAY issue a Hello request to discover the languages supported by the server.
 Multiple servers in a load-balanced environment SHOULD reply with consistent "lang" elements in the Greeting response.
 The value of the Accept-Language header MUST match 1 of the languages from the Greeting.
 When the server receives a request using an unsupported langauge, the server MUST respond using the default language configured for the server, as required in [@!RFC5730, section 2.9.1.1]